A student sews fabric at a sewing machine in a studio classroom.

 All prospective UW–Madison students must apply through the central Office of Admissions and Recruitment.

-Students who indicate interest in the textiles and fashion design major on their UW–Madison application will be admitted to the major upon admittance to the university.
-In addition, students may indicate interest in textiles and fashion design when registering for Student Orientation, Advising, and Registration (SOAR).
+Students who indicate interest in Textiles and Fashion Design on their UW–Madison application will be admitted to the major upon admittance to the University.
+In addition, students may indicate interest in Textiles and Fashion Design when registering for Student Orientation, Advising, and Registration (SOAR).

 Additional Information